llvm/clangd-www/features.md

 clangd respects your project's `.clang-tidy` file which controls the checks to run.
 Not all checks work within clangd.
-You must pass the `-clang-tidy` flag to enable this feature.

 ## Code completion